jeffpar/pcjs.v1/disks/pcx86/dos/compaq/1.11/README.md

 	       28 file(s)     256320 bytes
 	                       53248 bytes free

+One curiosity regarding this disk are the BASIC files.  **BASIC.COM** and **BASICA.COM** are nothing more than tiny programs to load **BASICA.EXE**, a stand-alone version of BASIC that doesn't require any BASIC ROMs.
+And **BASICA.EXE** reports a version number that differs from the DOS version:

+	The COMPAQ Personal Computer BASIC
+	Version 1.13
+	(C) Copyright COMPAQ Computer Corp.
+1983

+### COMPAQ MS-DOS 1.11 Boot Sector

 The boot sector of the COMPAQ MS-DOS 1.11 disk image contains the following bytes:

 	00000000  fa bc e7 01 b8 c0 07 8e  d0 fb 8e d8 8e c0 33 c0  |..............3.|